home-assistant/home-assistant.io/source/_docs/configuration/remote.markdown

 <div class='note'>

 Just putting a port up is not secure.
 You should definitely consider encrypting your traffic if you are accessing your Home Assistant installation remotely.
-For details please check the [set up encryption using Let's Encrypt](/blog/2017/09/27/effortless-encryption-with-lets-encrypt-and-duckdns/) blog post or this [detailed guide](https://community.home-assistant.io/t/certificate-authority-and-self-signed-certificate-for-ssl-tls/196970) to using Let's Encrypt with Home Assistant.
+For details, please check the [set up encryption using Let's Encrypt](/blog/2017/09/27/effortless-encryption-with-lets-encrypt-and-duckdns/) blog post or this [detailed guide](https://community.home-assistant.io/t/certificate-authority-and-self-signed-certificate-for-ssl-tls/196970) to using Let's Encrypt with Home Assistant.

 </div>